Same Words, Different Judgments: How Preferences Vary Across Modalities

 \section{Methods}

-We converted a subset of the PRISM~\cite{kirk2024prism} text preference dataset to spoken audio using Kokoro~\cite{hexgrad_kokoro_82m} for preference solicitation in the audio modality.
-In addition to the audio-to-audio judgments, we collected text-to-text comparisons matched in semantic content.
-To control for potential confounds introduced by audio fidelity, participants also evaluated the quality of each audio sample.
-This study was approved as minimal-risk research by the authors' Institutional Review Board.
+We converted a subset of PRISM~\cite{kirk2024prism} to spoken audio using Kokoro~\cite{hexgrad_kokoro_82m} and collected matched text-to-text and audio-to-audio comparisons.
+Audio-condition participants also rated audio quality to control for fidelity confounds.
+This study was approved as minimal-risk research by the authors' Institutional Review Board (IRB).